Patient education: Diabetic neuropathy (Beyond the Basics)

 Pregabalin — Pregabalin is an anti-seizure medication, similar to gabapentin.
 Pregabalin is taken by mouth, starting at bedtime at a low dose, and then gradually increasing to three times per day over a period of several weeks.

 Side effects can include dizziness, sleepiness, confusion, swelling in the feet and ankles, and weight gain.
 It may be possible to become addicted to pregabalin, and changes in dosing should be monitored carefully.
 Pregabalin can be taken with duloxetine or TCAs, but not with gabapentin.

 Anesthetic drugs — Lidocaine is an anesthetic drug that may be recommended if other treatments have not improved pain.
 It is applied to the painful area in a patch, which slowly releases the medication over time.
-Up to four patches may be applied for up to 18 hours per day.
+Patches should stay in place for no more than 12 hours in any 24 hour period.

 Alpha-lipoic acid — Alpha-lipoic acid (ALA) is an antioxidant medication.
 Several short-term trials showed that it was helpful in relieving pain caused by diabetic neuropathy.
 Thus, ALA may be recommended to people with diabetic neuropathy who do not improve with or who cannot tolerate other treatments.
 However, longer-term studies are still needed to confirm its safety and effectiveness.
 In the United States, ALA is available without a prescription as a dietary supplement.
 It is usually taken by mouth once per day.

 Narcotics (opioids) — Tramadol is a pain medication that can be taken for breakthrough pain; in severe cases, it can be taken every six hours (four times per day).
 It can cause sedation, dizziness and confusion.
 It can be taken with pregabalin, duloxetine, gabapentin, and TCAs.